szh0u/Constrained-GP/README.md

 R functions used in the example:

-    constrGP_example: example run using fast algorithm, only consider cGP and c1GP
+    constrGP_example.R: example run using fast algorithm, only consider cGP and c1GP

-    RobustGP: The main function to estimate the proton radius
+    RobustGP.R: The main function to estimate the proton radius

-    ESS_pro: Algorithm to get initial values for MCMC
+    ESS_pro.R: Algorithm to get initial values for MCMC

-    ESS_joint: Main algorithm (Gibbs sampling with elipitical slice sampling)
+    ESS_joint.R: Main algorithm (Gibbs sampling with elipitical slice sampling)